-- Name some terrific people you know.
-Most families know some really wonderful people who almost always do and say the right things and who are great to have around.
+Name some terrific people you know.
+Most families know some really wonderful people who almost always do and say caring, helpful things and who are great to have around.
 Make a family list of those people.
 Do not start talking about the reasons some other people do not get on the list.
 Concentrate on the ones who do, and be glad they are in your lives.

 MYSTERY AND ME